Hoekz/JS-TDD-201/Timing/module-timing.md

 In our [jest.test.js](/Timing/jest.test.js#L3-11) file, we set up a describe block with a `beforeEach` that enables jest's fake timers, and an `afterEach` that flushes the pending calls before restoring the real timing functions.

+### first test

+We then write [our first test](/Timing/jest.test.js#L13-22) that uses the `advanceTimersByTime` function to simulate 999ms passing and then 1ms passing.